In Memoriam of prof. Gotfryd Kupryszewski

 is being sold under trade name "Baclofen").
 This drug decreases muscle tension and is used in therapy

 increasingly large biologically-active compounds grew.
-At first these were small peptides like N-acyl derivatives
+At first these were small peptides like N

 of L-lysine- and L-ornitine-containing peptides exhibiting antibacterial activity, thyrotrophic hormone analogues, opioid